variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-30-what-does-balance-actually-mean-in-the-acupuncture-clinic.md

 ---
 title: >-
-  'What does "Balance" Actually Mean in the Acupuncture Clinic?
-How to Know if You're Balanced and How we Get You Back to Balance'
+  What does "Balance" Actually Mean in the Acupuncture Clinic?
+How to Know if You're Balanced and How we Get You Back to Balance
 categories:
   - my-approach--philosophy-and-stories
   - random-musings